MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 #### MSIX app attach and Azure Virtual Desktop

+If you want your app to run best in an enterprise environment, add support for MSIX app attach.

-[MSIX app attach](https://docs.microsoft.com/azure/virtual-desktop/what-is-app-attach) lets deliver MSIX applications to both physical and virtual machines.
+[MSIX app attach](https://docs.microsoft.com/azure/virtual-desktop/what-is-app-attach) lets you deliver MSIX applications to both physical and virtual machines.
 It's made specifically for [Azure Virtual Desktop](https://docs.microsoft.com/azure/virtual-desktop/overview) (AVD), a desktop and app virtualization service that runs on the cloud.
-Using MSIX app attach with AVD can help you improve sign-in times for end-users, and it can reduce infrastructure costs.
+Using MSIX app attach with AVD can help you improve sign-in times for end-users, and it can reduce infrastructure costs for your enterprise.

 #### Windows on ARM